 What are net-zero emissions?

-According to the IPCC, net-zero emissions are achieved when anthropogenic removals balance anthropogenic emissions of greenhouse gases to the atmosphere over a specified period.
+For further scientific clarity, according to the IPCC, net-zero emissions are achieved when anthropogenic removals balance anthropogenic emissions of greenhouse gases to the atmosphere over a specified period.
 Where multiple greenhouse gases are involved, the quantification of net-zero emissions depends on the climate metric chosen to compare emissions of different gases (such as global warming potential, global temperature change potential, and others) and the time horizon selected.

 On the one hand, a McKinsey report estimated that the annual cost of getting to net-zero - when CO2 emissions are entirely reduced or captured - will be €8.2tn ($9.2tn).
 On the other hand, the number of companies using science-based targets (SBTs) has significantly increased.
 More than 1,045 companies representing €20.5 trillion in market capitalisation (more than the GDP of the United States) are committed to science-based targets for emissions reduction.
 Companies that translate climate commitments into concrete actions will achieve a sustainable leading status.

-The net-zero targets model presents limitations.
+The net-zero pledges model presents limitations.
 It is criticised that most companies setting science-based targets to reach net-zero emissions look good on paper but less in practice.
-This practice enables a particular “net-zero greenwashing“, misleading well-intentioned investors, stakeholders and consumers.
+This practice enables a particular "net-zero greenwashing", misleading well-intentioned investors, stakeholders and consumers.

 The reason is that many businesses are still making decisions based on outdated data and often do not know which framework to refer to.
 Also, it is primordial for companies to include all scope of carbon emissions in data disclosure.
 A recent report analysed the net-zero pledges of 55 of the biggest US companies and found no single large corporation with a net-zero goal covering Scopes 1, 2, and 3 emissions while limiting carbon offsets.
 The vast majority of major corporations are falling short regarding all three metrics: disclosures, targets, and actual performance.